Born Free: A New Adventure

 Born Free: A New Adventure is a 1996 American television adventure film starring Jonathan Brandis and Ariana Richards.
 The film was written by John McGreevey and directed by Tommy Lee Wallace.
-It was first aired at ABC on April 27, 1996.
+It was first aired on ABC on April 27, 1996.
 The film was shot entirely in South Africa.

 Plot

 Two teenagers, Rand and Val, rescue a young lioness that has been tamed by hunters.
 Now, they have to teach the lioness how to survive in the wild.